smasky/SWAT-UQ/README.md

  ```

 The format follows either:
- - `BSN ID` - apply the parameter to all HRUs within the specified basin
+ - `SUB ID` - apply the parameter to all HRUs within the specified basin
- - `BSN ID(HRU ID_1, HRU ID_2, ..., HRU ID_N)` - apply the parameter to specific HRUs within the given basin
+ - `SUB ID(HRU ID_1, HRU ID_2, ..., HRU ID_N)` - apply the parameter to specific HRUs within the given basin

 Different basin should be separated by spaces or tabs.